davidglezz/AvsVCEh264/README.md

 ##AMD:
 VCE, OVC, OVE: It is unclear, in PDF documents referred to VCE (Video Codec Engine), in the libraries (OpenVideo), the prefix used is OVE_ but I can not find anything on the internet about it.
-AMD does not provide any documentation about its technology VCE, OVC or OVE
+AMD does not provide any documentation about its technology VCE, OVC or OVE.

 ## TODO
 - Stdout output support.